Cadmar

 Janie Keddie

-BSc (Hons), MSc, MBACP, ASMCOSCA
+BSc (Hons), MSc, MBACP

 I believe therapy should be shaped around you — not the other way around.
 Different things help different people at different times.